 6. Check the concrete walkways and driveways in your yard.
 Fill any cracks with silicone caulk or concrete crack filler.

 If you haven’t finished spring-cleaning yet, take a look at our spring-cleaning tips.
-A list of overlooked areas in your home that need cleaning can be found here.
+Check out a list of overlooked areas in your home that need cleaning.
 For professional fire, water and mold restoration services, contact your local PuroClean office.